-As almost everyone, I dreamt of visiting Machu Picchu.
-And living in Bogota – about 3 hours by plane it would be just really bad not to take advantage of it and not going there.
+Like almost everyone, I dreamt of visiting Machu Picchu.
+And living in Bogota – about 3 hours by plane, it would be just bad not to take advantage of it and not going there.
 There was only one problem.
 What to do with our 11 kg of love – our 20 months old toddler.
-As there were not so many options to choose we decided for this adventurous trip with our kid.
-Some of our friends thought we were simply crazy.
-They were concerned especially about the altitude sickness our kid could suffer from.
-However living for almost all her life in Bogota at the altitude of 2640 m above the sea level it was not a problem at all.
-Cusco indeed is much higher – 3.399 above the sea level but I was the only one to get headache but it was due to waking up at 4 AM taking two flight and visiting Cusco caring the toddler in the baby carrier (or toddler carrier) the entire day.
-After I took Paracetamol it was gone.
+As there were not so many options to choose we decided to visit Machu Picchu with a kid.

 Our hotel was very close to the main square, just by the Cusco Walls.
-For our kid the main attraction in Cusco were llamas.
-Every time we bumped into a woman with a llama (usually we saw women walking the lamas on the streets) our daughter wanted to come closer and to touch the animal.
-If you meet one and would like to take a picture you should know that you will have to pay for the picture with the women and the llama.
+The main attraction for our kid in Cusco were llamas.
+Every time we bumped into a woman with a llama our daughter wanted to come closer and to touch the animal.
+We had to pay any time we wanted to take a picture with them.

-Most of Cusco streets and pavements are not really stroller friendly so we only had the baby (toddler) carrier with us.
+Most of Cusco streets and sidewalks are not really stroller friendly, so we only had the baby (toddler) carrier with us.

-The kid pays half fare of the adult ticket (I think if they are more than 1 year old – at the time of our travel this is what we payed) and has a seat for itself.
-The train journey was another amazing attraction for our daughter.
+Kids over one-year-old pay half fare of the adult train ticket and have a seat for itself.
+The train journey was another fantastic attraction for our daughter.

 The queue for the very expensive bus to go up to Machu Picchu was very long.
-Having the kid with us did not give us any priority so we had to wait about 30 minutes for our turn.
-The ride is literally breathing on a very curvy, uphill, unpaved road – a once in a lifetime experience.
+Having the kid with us did not give us any priority.
+We had to wait about 30 minutes for our turn.
+The ride on a very curvy, uphill, unpaved road is breathtaking- a once in a lifetime experience.

 Check the weather forecast before as there is no shelter at all in case of rain.
-And if you travel with kids, that could be more complicated.
+And if you travel to Machu Picchu with a kid, that could be more complicated.
 Get food and drinks for the kid.
 Also a sun cream and a hat.

-To be honest, although it was not easy visiting the Machu Picchu itself walking on the rocks with all the crowds, going there with a kid wasn’t as bad as I would have expected.
+To be honest, although it was not easy visiting the Inca’s Ruins itself walking on the rocks with all the crowds, going to Machu Picchu with a kid wasn’t as bad as I would have expected.